TinyTapeout/tinytapeout-mpw7/README.md

 You can set the design that is active by changing the test_scan_controller.py file, update the assignment to active_select.

+## Clocking

+Assuming:

+* 10MHz input clock,
+* 8 ins & 8 outs
+* 2 clock cycles to push one bit through the scan chain (scan clock is half input clock rate)
+* 500 designs

+So the max refresh rate is 10MHz / (16 * 2 * 500) = 750Hz.

+## Clock divider

+The set_clk_div input will capture what is set on the input pins and use this as a divider for an internal slow clock that can be provided to the first input bit.

+The slow clock is only enabled if the set_clk_div is set, and the resulting clock is output on the slow_clk pin.

+As the refresh rate is 750Hz (see above) and the input clock is 10MHz, we add the input to 13, to create an adjustable divider between 14 and 22 bits.
+This results in an adjustable slow clock between ~600Hz & ~2Hz.

 ## Dev notes

 * PDN hang issues https://github.com/The-OpenROAD-Project/OpenLane/issues/1173